DO I NEED TO HIRE A WORKERS’ COMPENSATION LAWYER IN OHIO?

 Guide to the advantages of hiring an attorney in Ohio when you are an injured worker and have a workers' compensation claim.

-When most of my clients come to me they have never had a workers' comp claim before.
+DO I NEED TO HIRE A WORKERS* COMPENSATION LAWYER?When most of my clients come to me they have never had a workers' comp claim before.
 Very often they call me after having already had a hearing and coming out of it very confused.
 Ohio Workers* Compensation is difficult to understand for most lawyers let alone for the average person.
 One of the most common questions I get is *Do I need to hire a lawyer?* The answer varies from case to case, but the usual answer is yes.

 If your injury at work was very minor and you had one visit to the E.R. with no lasting problems, you can probably get by without hiring an attorney.
 Even in these cases your employer may contest your claim and you can find yourself at a hearing.
 In almost every other case you will benefit from having a lawyer fighting for you.

 Workers' Comp Claims are More Complicated than You Might ThinkThere have been many times while waiting at the Industrial Commission for my next hearing to be called, I have seen an injured worker walking out of the hearing before me with their head spinning and a confused look on their face.
 When the employer has an attorney or a workers* comp management company involved, they can raise issues you are not familiar with and your claim can be denied for technical reasons you may not have been aware even existed.
 If certain issues are decided against you and no appeal is filed, it can result in your claim being severely damaged or denied completely.
 Often these problems can be addressed and fixed by a lawyer prior to the hearing taking place.

 The Ohio Bureau of Workers* Compensation Claim Representative is Not a Lawyer * and Does Not Work foNearly all employers will have a representative at your hearing.
 Their job is to keep costs to the employer low.
 The Ohio Bureau of Workers* Compensation will assign you a claim representative.
 This person is not a lawyer and does not work for you but works directly for the BWC.
 Your lawyer will be the only person involved in your case whose job is to look out for you.